tsgates/arch-wiki-markdown/wiki/JACK_Audio_Connection_Kit.md

     qjackctl &

-Load QJackCTL.
+Load QjackCtl.
 GUI configuration tells it to run in the system tray.
 It will pick up the JACK session started by D-Bus just fine, and very smoothly too.
 It maintains the patchbay, the connections between these applications and any other JACK-enabled apps to be started manually.
-The patchbay is set up using manual GUI, but connections pre-configured in the patchbay are automatically created by qjackctl itself when apps are started.
+The patchbay is set up using manual GUI, but connections pre-configured in the patchbay are automatically created by QjackCtl itself when apps are started.

     sleep 10